Author: erikadudley

 It’s Our Anniversary!

 A year ago in July, we launched Onion Dip for Breakfast.
 It has been a year of growth, writing, cooking, planning, eating, trial-and-error, traveling, art-making, but especially one of celebration.
 Oh, how we love our family!
-We’d like to thank you for joining us on
+We’d like to thank you for joining us on this journey and allowing us to share our stories.

 Summer’s Abundance